chromium/chromium/docs/git_submodules.md

 submodule's worktree and the URL of the submodule.
 Gitlink is a special type of file in the Git database that tracks a submodule commit.

-You can find an example of Git dependency below:
+You can find an example of Git dependency below.
+Note that gclient-condition is a custom property used by gclient and not git.
+It's identical to `condition` in `DEPS` and the allowed variables are defined in `vars = {` section of `DEPS`.

 `.gitmodules`: